ARMmbed/mbed-os-tools/README.md

                         default, eACommander, eACommander-usb, xcopy -v, --verbose         Verbose mode (prints some extra information)
 ```
-## Known issues
+## Common Issues
-In this release there are known issues related to Linux serial port handling during test.
+* Issue: In this release there are known issues related to Linux serial port handling during test.
-Our army of cybernetic organisms is working on fix for this problem as we speak in your mind ;)
+  * Solution: Our army of cybernetic organisms is working on fix for this problem as we speak in your mind ;)
+* Issue: Some boards show up as 'unknown'
+  * Solution: we will add them in coming releases
+* Issue: 'mbed --tests' doesn't print anything
+  * Solution: You either are not linking to the correct directory, or yotta didnt build any tests.